Math ClubMath Club

 Sources

-• Linear Algebra Done Right (4th ed) — Sheldon Axler · 2024 · CC-BY-NC.
-Primary source for diagonalization, SVD, eigenvectors, and vector spaces (axis B).
+• Linear Algebra Done Right (4th ed) — Sheldon Axler · 2024 · EN · CC-BY-NC.
+Chs.
+1–10 (vector spaces, operators, eigenvalues, spectral decomposition, SVD): modern rigor without determinants-first; foundation of diagonalization and eigenvalue problems.

 Found an error?
 Open an issue on GitHub or submit a PR — open source forever.